k2s09/blogwebsitev1/content/post/vision.md

 ## TBD
 - [x] Add tags and the ability to sort articles based on tags
+- [x] Add HTML, iframes and look into Hugo plugins
 - [ ] Make the main heading scrolling
 - [ ] Revamp article image banner - make full size, add small description text
 - [ ] Add headings to the article scroll bar